Skip to content

 • Using the mixer with the paddle attachment, mix on low speed for 1 minute.
 Switch to the dough hook, increase the speed to medium-low and mix for 4 minutes.
 Stop the mixer for two minutes.
 Scape down the sides of the bowl.
 Increase the speed to medium and mix for 2 minutes.

 • Remove the bowl from the mixer.
 Using a bowl scraper or large spoon, lift up half the dough and fold it into the center.
 Turn the bowl a quarter turn and do this again.
 Do this four times.
-This dough has a high moisture content to allow it to rise easily overnight, somewhere between a bread dough and a batter.
-It will stiffen up in the refrigerator overnight.

 ON BAKING DAY